 Use of the WG Short Set

-While countries continue to report disparate disability prevalence rates, with few exceptions, those that use the WG as intended (Israel [census/2008]; Aruba [census/2010]; Zambia [survey/2006]; and Maldives [survey/2009]) have reported disability prevalence rates that are comparable.
-Further analyses of these data are pending and a paper based on these findings will be published in 2014
+Although countries have reported disparate disability prevalence rates; with few exceptions, those that use the WG as intended, using a cut-off of least one domain that is coded as a lot of difficulty or cannot do it at all, have reported disability prevalence rates that are comparable – in the range 7 – 10%.
+Further analyses of these data are pending and a paper based on these findings will be published in 2015.

 WG Extended Set on Functioning